New Student Checklist

 For any other college level test credit, please contact the testing organization directly and request that transcripts/score reports be sent to the RIT Admissions Office.

-If you plan to take a foreign language course this fall semester and have prior language experience and/or language transfer credits, you are required to take the Language Placement Exam.
+If you are interested in taking a foreign language course at RIT and have prior language experience and/or language transfer credits, you are required to take the Language Placement Exam.

 Contact the Modern Language department to schedule your exam with the coordinator of the language you wish to take.